Inno-Cringineers/Telegram_Calendar/CONTRIBUTING.md

 2. **Last-Minute Changes Template** (`last-minute-changes.md`): For urgent changes that don't have a related issue.
    - Used sparingly for critical fixes or urgent updates
-   - Still requires code review
+   - Still requires all CI checks to pass

 Pull request templates are located in the [.github/PULL_REQUEST_TEMPLATE/](https://github.com/Inno-Cringineers/.github/tree/main/.github/PULL_REQUEST_TEMPLATE) directory.

-### Pull Request Review Process
+### Pull Request Merge Requirements

 Before a pull request can be merged, it must meet the following requirements: